0x000NULL/StrideSync/docs/user-guides/shoe-management.md

 2. Update any information
 3. Tap "Save" to apply changes

-### Retiring Shoes
+## Retiring and Managing Shoes

+### Manual Retirement
-When a pair reaches the end of its life:
+When you want to retire a pair of shoes:
-1. Open the shoe details
+1. Open the shoe details screen
-2. Tap "Retire"
+2. Tap "Retire Shoe"
-3. Confirm retirement

-Retired shoes:
+3. Enter a reason for retirement (e.g., "Reached maximum mileage", "Worn out")
+4. Confirm to retire the shoes

+### Automatic Retirement
+Shoes are automatically retired when they reach their maximum distance.
+The app will:
+- Mark the shoe as retired
+- Set the retirement reason to "Automatically retired: Reached maximum distance"
-- Are moved to the "Retired" section
+- Move the shoe to the Retired section

+### Reactivating Shoes
+If you want to continue using a retired pair:
+1. Find the shoe in the "Retired" section
+2. Open the shoe details
+3. Tap "Reactivate Shoe"
-- Can still be viewed but not selected for new runs
+4. The shoe will be available for runs again

+### Retired Shoes Features
+- **Visual Indicators**: Retired shoes are clearly marked in your list
+- **Quick Reactivation**: Reactivate directly from the shoe list with one tap
+- **Retirement Details**: View when and why each pair was retired
+- **Comprehensive Reporting**: See lifetime statistics for all your retired shoes

+## Retired Shoes Report
+Access detailed insights about your retired shoes:
+1. Go to the "Shoes" tab
+2. Tap the chart icon in the top-right corner
+3. View:
+   - Total number of retired shoes
+   - Total distance run across all retired shoes
+   - Average lifespan of your shoes
+   - List of all retired shoes with key metrics

+## Filtering and Sorting
+Easily manage your shoe collection with powerful filtering:
+- **Active Shoes**: Currently in use
+- **Retired Shoes**: No longer in use
+- **Needs Replacement**: Active shoes approaching maximum distance
-- Contribute to your historical statistics
+- **All Shoes**: View your complete collection

+Sort by:
+- Recently Updated
+- Name (A-Z)
+- Brand
+- Total Distance
+- Last Used
+- Purchase Date
+- Status

-## Shoe Rotation
+## Shoe Rotation and Replacement Planning

-StrideSync helps you manage multiple pairs:
+StrideSync helps you manage multiple pairs and plan replacements:

 1. **Rotation Suggestions**: The app suggests which shoes to use next based on:
    - Mileage balance across your collection